joshhighet/bebop/README.md

 [headers.py](app/headers.py) does some light analysis on response headers. there are four key outputs

-- `etag` - is a server etag is found, it is searched against shodan
+- `etag` - is a server etag is found, it is searched against <todo>
 - `server` - the value for the `Server` HTTP header
 - `cookies` - any cookies dropped by the server during the request
 - `interesting_headers` - any rare/interesting headers. essentially the response headers with exclusions - see [headers.txt](app/common/headers.txt)